Matara Central College

-Matara Central College is a mixed school in Matara City.
-It is located in Matara District, southern part of Sri Lanka.
+Matara Central College (MCC) (මාතර මධ්ය විද්යාලය) is a government school for boys and girls in Matara.It is situated in Southern province, Sri Lanka.

 History

 Matara Central College was Established in 1932.
 It was populated as central college and now it is established as a National School under category of the Ministry of Education, Sri Lanka.

 School Flag

 Blue and White are the school colors.

 Matara Central College Today

 Today Matara Central College has over 3000 students and they are guided by the principal, six deputy principals and 130 teachers.